Adaptive hypermedia: History

 By the early 1990s, the two main parent areas – hypertext and user modeling – had achieved a level of maturity that allowed for the research in these areas to be explored together.
 Many researchers had recognized the problems of static hypertext in different application areas, and explored various ways to adapt the output and behavior of hypertext systems to suit the needs of individual users.
 Several early papers on adaptive hypermedia were published in the User Modeling and User-Adapted Interaction (UMUAI) journal; the first workshop on adaptive hypermedia was held during a user modeling conference; and a special issue of UMUAI on adaptive hypermedia was published in 1996.
 Several innovative adaptive hypermedia techniques had been developed, and several research-level adaptive hypermedia systems had been built and evaluated.

 After 1996, adaptive hypermedia grew rapidly.
 Research teams commenced projects in adaptive hypermedia, and many students selected the subject area for their PhD theses.
 A book on adaptive hypermedia, and a special issue of the New Review of Hypermedia and Multimedia (1998) were published.
 Two main factors accounted for this growth.
 Due a diverse audience, the internet boosted research into adaptivity.
 Almost all the papers published before 1996 describe classic pre-Web hypertext and hypermedia; the majority of papers published since 1996 are devoted to Web-based adaptive hypermedia systems.
-The second factor was is the accumulation and consolidation of research experience in the field.
+The second factor was the accumulation and consolidation of research experience in the field.
 Early papers provided few references to similar work in adaptive hypermedia, and described original laboratory systems developed to demonstrate and explore innovative ideas.
 After 1996, papers cite earlier work, and usually suggest either real world systems, or research systems developed for real world settings by elaborating or an extending techniques suggested earlier.
 This is indicative of the relative maturity of adaptive hypermedia as a research direction.